Tlapi/lambda-portal/README.md

 # Usage

+## Packaging for Lambda

+We use [bref/bref](https://github.com/brefphp/bref) and `bref/laravel-bridge` package to use our Laravel app on Lambda.
+You can use same settings as in provided serverless config and then just `serverless deploy` 😎

 ## Entry point

 Copy `worker.php` from this repo to your `public` folder or anywhere else specified in your serverless config.
 You can check servereless config demo in this repo.